 If the fussing turns into crying, however, and the sideline soothing isn’t working, scoop up that sweet babe and help her calm down.
 It’s all about giving our babies the space and time to learn how to fall asleep, while also giving them the comfort and support to learn a new skill.

-Looking to learn more?
-Baby Sleep from A to Z is everything I wish I knew about newborn and baby sleep when my oldest was born.
+If you’ve read this post and you’re ready to learn more, check out Baby Sleep from A to Z!
+It is everything I wish I knew about newborn and baby sleep when my oldest was born.
 The video and workbook will help you can feel confident in establishing routines and habits from the start, understand your little one’s sleep needs, and feel confident in continuing to support those needs as your baby gets older!

 Did you find this helpful?
 I’d love for you to follow me on Pinterest and pin it for later!